CeciliaNilsson709/CeciliaNilsson709.github.io/pages/about.md

 Currently I am working as a Marie Skłodowska-Curie post doc fellow at the Center for Macroecology and Evolution at the University of Copenhagen.

-I am part of the [GloBAM](https://globam.science) international network,see also [ENRAM](http://www.enram.eu), working on improving the quality and access of weather radar data for biological research.
+I am part of the [GloBAM](https://globam.science) international network (see also [ENRAM](http://www.enram.eu)), working on improving the quality and access of weather radar data for biological research.